Willie Calhoun Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective nine K/9, which ranks 12th in the league.
+- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 16th in the league.

-- The Rays have a 2.87 team ERA that ranks No. 1 among all league pitching staffs.
+- The Rays' 2.91 team ERA is No. 1 among all league pitching staffs.

-- Rays pitchers combine to surrender the fewest home runs in baseball (20 total, 0.6 per game).
+- The Rays give up the first-fewest home runs in baseball (21 total, 0.6 per game).

-- Chirinos gets the call to start for the Rays, his first this season.
+- Rasmussen (3-2 with a 3.66 ERA and 34 strikeouts in 32 2/3 innings pitched) makes the start for the Rays, his seventh of the season.

-- The 29-year-old righty came out of the bullpen in his most recent outing this season, one of four appearances so far.
+- His most recent time out was on Sunday against the Chicago White Sox, when the right-hander tossed five innings, surrendering three earned runs while allowing nine hits.

-- In four appearances this season, he has a .64 ERA and 5.1 strikeouts per nine innings, while opponents are hitting .128 against him.
+- The 27-year-old has amassed an ERA of 3.66, with 9.6 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.